Chelsea Pitch Owners: History

 Chelsea suffered serious financial troubles during the 1970s and 1980s following a large-scale attempt to renovate Stamford Bridge.
-The financial crisis and a subsequent change of ownership at the club culminated the sale of the club's freehold to property developers Marler Estates (and subsequently Cabra Estates).
+The financial crisis and a subsequent change of ownership at the club culminated in the sale of the club's freehold to property developers Marler Estates (and subsequently Cabra Estates).
 The move almost saw Chelsea lose the stadium.

-The future of the stadium (and hence the club) was only secured in 1992, when the property developers were bankrupted by a market crash, allowing the then-chairman Ken Bates to do a deal with their bankers and to regain control of the stadium for the football club.
+The future of the stadium (and hence the club) was only secured in 1992, when the property developers were bankrupted by a market crash, allowing the then-chair Ken Bates to do a deal with their bankers and to regain control of the stadium for the football club.
 Following this, Chelsea Pitch Owners was created, and in 1997 it purchased the Stamford Bridge freehold, the turnstiles, the pitch and the Chelsea FC name with the aid of a non-recourse loan of £10 million from Chelsea Village plc, the parent company of the club.
-The CPO in turn granted the club a 199-year lease on Stamford Bridge at a peppercorn rent.
+CPO in turn granted the club a 199-year lease on Stamford Bridge at a peppercorn rent.

 Organisation and ownership

 In granting control of the freehold to Chelsea Pitch Owners, the intention was to ensure that Stamford Bridge could never again be sold to property developers.
-Irrespective of how many shares are owned by an individual, voting rights are limited to 100 per shareholder to prevent any one person or organisation gaining control of the CPO.
+Irrespective of how many shares are owned by an individual, voting rights are limited to 100 per shareholder to prevent any one person or organisation gaining control of CPO.

-The CPO also owns the name Chelsea Football Club Ltd, which is licensed back to the club on condition that the first team play their home matches at Stamford Bridge.
+CPO also owns the name Chelsea Football Club Ltd, which is licensed back to the club on condition that the first team play their home matches at Stamford Bridge.
 This means that should Chelsea move to another stadium in the future, they would not be able to use the name Chelsea Football Club without permission from 75% of CPO shareholders.

-The company is a non-profit organisation and is not listed on any Stock Exchange.
-Its purpose is to raise the money needed to pay off the loan and then lease the freehold back to the club, on the strictly-defined proviso that the ground may only be used for football purposes.
-Fans are encouraged to purchase shares in order to secure the club's future.
-As of 2011, around 15,000 CPO shares have been sold, and approximately £1.5million of the debt has been paid off.
-Former club captain John Terry is the current President of the CPO.
+The company is a non-profit organisation and is not listed on any stock exchange.
+Its purpose is to raise the money needed to pay off the loan and then lease the freehold back to the club, on the strictly defined proviso that the ground may only be used for football purposes.
+Fans are encouraged to purchase shares to secure the club's future.
+As of 2023, around 23,000 CPO shares have been sold, and approximately £2 million of the debt has been paid off.
+Former club captain John Terry is the current president of the CPO.
+Terry also holds the position of president for Chelsea Women.